Anliza/OnlineJobPortal/README.md

 Now we move on to programming with conventions.
 Remove all the mappings in the web.xml.
 Include "@webservlet(./servlet-name)" at the beginning of every servlet.
 These are called annotations.

+ServletRequest - handles request, get parameters ServletResponse - enable response, PrintWriter

+RequestDispatcher - The url does not change.
+The page does not change.
+Allows you to call a servlet within another servlet.
+                Functional difference:- works on the request object Sendredirect - Requires one to set attributes and redirects to a whole other page.
+Directs you to another page. url changes.
+             Functional difference:- works on the response object.
+Cannot get the request object as it is

+Include and forward work within the requestDispatcher Include - includes the request information on the current page forward - forward the request information to the target page